menandmice/micetro_docs/guides/implementation/central_database_windows.rst

 Setting up the database backend on Windows
 ==========================================

-Micetro can be used with the following databases:
+Micetro can be used with the following databases on Windows:

 * :ref:`SQLite<central-sqlite-windows>`
 * :ref:`Microsoft SQL Server<central-mssql-windows>`